 Lattanand A, Johnson WC: Male pattern alopecia.
 A histopathologic and histochemical study.
 J Cutan Pathol 2:58-70, 1975

-Ludwig E: Classification of the types of androgenetic alopecia (common Baldness) occurring in female sex.
+Ludwig E: Classification of the types of androgenetic alopecia (common baldness) occurring in the female sex.
 Br J Dermatol 97:247-254, 1977

 Messenger AG: The control of hair growth: An overview.
 J Invest Dermatol 101, (1 Suppl): 4S-9S, 1993